Asko

 How to Fix / Troubleshooting

 Safety first: Immediately stop the washer, unplug it, and do not use it again until inspected.
-Smoke can indicate fire risk.
+Smoke can indicate a fire risk.

-- Step 2 – Check for obstructions: Look for items stuck between drum and tub causing friction.
+- Step 2 – Check for obstructions: Look for items stuck between the drum and tub causing friction.

-- Step 3 – Smell test: Carefully smell near the motor and PCB (with power off) to locate the source of burning odor.
+- Step 3 – Smell test: Carefully smell near the motor and PCB (with power off) to locate the source of the burning odor.
 Do not touch components that may still be hot.

 Because of fire and shock hazards, have a qualified technician perform further diagnosis and repair.